th2-net/th2-conn-generic/conn-soup/README.md

 # If delimiter is different an error will be reported.
 compressedChunkDelimeter: 57005

-# Indicate whether the "connect" should automatically reconnect if connection was closed by the opposite side.
+# Indicate whether the "connect" should automatically reconnect if the connection was closed by the opposite side.
 reconnecting: true

-# Timeout in milliseconds before reconnecting if connection was closed by the opposite side.
+# Timeout in milliseconds before reconnecting if the connection was closed by the opposite side.
 reconnectingTimeout: 5000

 # The required parameter for reconnection logic.
-If it set to value of `false` the reconnection won't perform
+If it is set to `false` the reconnection won't be performed
 disposeWhenSessionClosed: true

-# Enables the feature to send heartbeat automatically.
+# It enables the feature to send heartbeat automatically.
 You can specify a time interval in 'heartbeatTimeout' option.
 sendHeartBeats: true

-# Sends Heartbeat every specified seconds (if no other messages are sent during that time).
-This feature may be enabled by 'sendHeartBeats' option
+# It sends Heartbeat with the interval in seconds that is specified in this field (if no other messages are sent during that time).
+This feature may be enabled by setting 'sendHeartBeats' option to `true`
 heartbeatTimeout: 5

-# Keeps all logical message parts together.
-If it set to value of `true` they won't be split to different batches
+# Maintains all the logical message parts together.
+If it is set to `true` they won't be split into different batches
 evolutionSupportEnabled: true
 ```